poweroutlet2/openground/docs/docs/index.md

 ## Data Flow

-### 1. Extract (`openground extract`)
+### 1. Extract (`openground add`, `extract`, or `extract-git`)
-- Parses sitemap XML from documentation websites
+- Parses sitemap XML from documentation websites OR walks files in a git repository
-- Downloads and scrapes page content
+- Downloads and scrapes page content (for sitemaps) or reads markdown/text files (for git)
 - Saves content in structured JSON format into the raw data directory
-- Uses aiohttp and trafilatura for efficient web scraping
+- Uses aiohttp and trafilatura for web scraping, or shallow git clones for repositories

 ### 2. Ingest (`openground ingest`)
 - Loads JSON files from the raw data directory
 - Splits documents into chunks with configurable overlap
 - Generates embeddings using a local model (sentence-transformers)
 - Stores vectors and creates BM25 full-text search index in LanceDB
-- Uses langchain_text_splitters and sentence_transformers
+- Uses langchain-text-splitters and sentence-transformers

 ### 3. Query (CLI or MCP)
 - Performs hybrid search combining semantic similarity and BM25 ranking